 Next-generation defense and aerospace applications are smarter and increasingly more autonomous.
 To be trusted and deployable anywhere, they require both proven systems security engineering (SSE) and the assurance of flight-safety certification.
 This whitepaper discusses the challenges and evolving methods of combining the often-competing but equally required assurance of private SSE and “public” flight-safety certification that is enabling modern processing systems to be deployed anywhere.

-Learn how Mercury and Intel collaborate to scale and deploy composable data center capabilities across the fog and edge layers with high performance embedded edge computing (HPEEC)
+Learn how Mercury and Intel collaborate to scale and deploy composable data center capabilities across the fog and edge layers with high performance embedded computing (HPEC)

 Mercury's rugged edge servers accelerate compute-heavy mission-critical applications like artificial intelligence (AI), signals intelligence (SIGINT), virtualization and big data analytics.

 Mercury and Intel collaborate, bringing their own unique sets of technological know-how, to develop and implement AI applications for quicker deployment and integration in the field to enhanc

 Mercury's rugged edge servers accelerate Artificial Intelligence (AI), Cybersecurity, Signals Intelligence (SIGINT) and C4ISR tactical edge computing workloads.

 Learn what big data is and why the military relies on big data data pipelines to drive artificial intelligence and ensure mission success in the multi-domain battlefield.